+4. It encourages responsibility

 When parents allow their children to use smartphones, it can be a way to teach them how to be responsible.
-This is not only with taking care of the cell phone, but also with the time and the usage of the device.
+Not only when it comes to taking good care of the cell phone but also with the time and usage of the device.

 5. They can easily access learning tools

 Smartphones can help children use calendars in order to know the dates of exams, take voice notes to remember something of interest, as well as saving phone numbers of their parents, teachers, and friends.
 They can also take a picture of an outline on the whiteboard, which will help them learn.

-Of course, these phones aren’t all beneficial.
-There are also shadows, risks, and dangers behind the usage of smartphones.
+Of course, it isn’t all good when it comes to smartphones.
+There are also shady behaviors that lead to risks in children who use smartphones.
 Here are some disadvantages of introducing children into the world of technology at a young age.

 1. Using Smartphones affects children’s fine motor skills

 A child needs to learn to hold a pencil and learn to write before he can use a smartphone.
 The grip they perform with their index finger and thumb is one of the fundamental milestones of every child’s psychomotor development, although more research is needed at the moment.